zacharesmer/imac_g3_ivad_board_init/guide.md

 It may be worth it to shop around for compatible alternatives to the big Molex Micro-Fit connector, since the price and stock seem to fluctuate, and the difference can be $5-10.
 Amphenol's version is called MiniTek Pwr and it looks like it should be compatible with the connector in the Mac.
 It may be necessary to bend some structural supports to fit it on the PCB.

-Some iMacs do not have a fan, so the fan header may not be necessary unless you're adding a fan.
+Some iMacs do not have a fan, so the fan header may not be necessary depending on your plans.

 ## Other stuff

 ### Arduino In-circuit Serial Programmer (ISP)

-To program the ATmega, you'll need an [arduino of some sort to use as a programmer/ISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/).
+To program the ATmega, you can use an [arduino of some sort to use as a programmer/ISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/).
 You can also use an [ESP8266](https://github.com/vince-br-549/ESP8266-as-ISP), but if you don't already have one laying around, an Arduino UNO would likely be the simplest and best documented option.

 Technically you can remove the chip, place it into an arduino UNO, and program it that way, but the ISP is vastly more convenient and there's less risk of damaging the pins on the ATmega chip.

-### A USB serial bridge
+### USB serial bridge

 You will also need something that can be used as a serial to USB bridge.
 Pretty much any microcontroller dev board (arduino, raspberry pi pico, ESP32, etc.) or a dedicated TTL converter will work.
 In theory you could reuse the programmer arduino, but it will make life a _lot_ easier if this is a separate device so that you can switch back and forth easily.